 Solar Hybrid Advantages

-- Stores solar or cheaper off-peak energy.
+- Stores solar or low cost (off-peak) electricity.

 - Allows use of solar energy during peak times (self-use or load-shifting)